 Disadvantages of Infrared Heat Therapy

 Ultrasound therapy for pain relief can be thermal or mechanical.
-Both types are FDA approved when delivered by a qualified technician.
+Many types are FDA approved when delivered by a qualified technician.
+This one is certified for home use.

 How It Works